UPSC EPFO EO/AO vs UPSC APFC: Which Social Security Career Path Should You Choose in 2025?

 Can You Apply for Both Simultaneously?

 Yes!
 Many candidates apply for both positions simultaneously as a strategic approach.
-Since both exams are conducted by UPSC for the same organization (EPFO), the core knowledge requirements overlap significantly.
+Since both exams are conducted by UPSC for the same organization (EPFO), the core knowledge requirements is same.

 Tips to Help You Make Your Final Decision